sighupio/fury-kubernetes-logging/katalog/loki-distributed/README.md

 This project also implements a dynamic Loki datasource that our Grafana from the monitoring stack automatically fetches and configures.
 To see the logs, navigate in Grafana to the [explore section][grafana-explore-doc].

+> Note: These instructions are only for installing Loki as a log storage solution.
+> For complete instructions, please refer to the main README of the Logging module.

 <!-- Links -->

 [prometheus-operator]: https://github.com/sighup-io/fury-kubernetes-monitoring/blob/master/katalog/prometheus-operator